Where is the Theatre Department located?

 The Theatre Department consists of four full-time teaching faculty,

 faculty.
+The dance department courses are taught by five adjunct faculty members.
 All of the full-time teaching faculty have earned the

 highest possible degrees in their teaching specialties.
-Most of
+Many of

 the faculty also maintain professional theatre affiliations and